If you need help exploring local jobs data, the Labour Market Information Portal website can help you.

 Industry Information channel - You can explore industries to discover key data on employment characteristics, trends and main occupations.

 The Vacancy Report can help you understand which jobs are in demand and how this is changing over time.
 It includes the number of recently lodged online job advertisements on SEEK, CareerOne and Australian JobSearch.
 It is published monthly, and is the only publically available source of detailed data on online vacancies for occupations, skill levels and regions.

 Find Employment projections on LMIP to gauge future job opportunities.
 This is useful for school leavers wondering what area of training or study to go into, or for anyone thinking about a career change.
 You can view total employment growth over the next five years, as well as growth by industries, occupations and in regions across Australia.

-Workforce shortages - The Department of Employment, Skills, Small and Family Business carries out workforce research on skilled occupations in the Australian labour market.
+Workforce shortages - The Department of Education, Skills and Employment carries out workforce research on skilled occupations in the Australian labour market.
 The research results provide information about workforce shortages at the state, territory and/or national level.